In this article, we’ll cover:

 What is workforce management (WFM)?

-Workforce management (or WFM), in a nutshell, is concerned with allocating individual workers with a particular set of skills to the tasks that best align with those skills.
+Workforce management (or WFM) is concerned with allocating individual workers with a particular set of skills to the tasks that best align with those skills.
 All in order to meet customer and client demand.
 The objective is to balance workload more efficiently, maximise productivity, and streamline costs at the same time, all while ensuring customers’ needs are met.

-The term ‘workforce management’ has come to encompass a range of interconnected processes, which we’ll discuss in more detail subsequently.
+The term ‘workforce management’ has come to encompass a range of interconnected processes.
 Together, these processes are intended to optimise workforce productivity and resource management, ensuring the best possible use of the labour force while also allowing for more accurate forecasting of staffing requirements.

 Why is workforce management important?